 - Vineyard workers and local populations suffering when applying these poisons.
 Ever seen agricultural workers dressed up in NBC protective suits to protect them from contamination?
 It’s wine as warfare.
 Currently, Bordeaux is a focus of protest against their high level of pesticide use.
-For example, French health authorities said that the use of pesticides on vineyards “could not be excluded” as the reason for abnormal rates of child cancer in Sauternes.
+For example, French health authorities said that the use of pesticides on vineyards “could not be excluded” as the reason for abnormal rates of childhood cancer in Sauternes.

 These days we’re familiar with this, a common theme in world food production.
 Wine is an industry on a global scale where efficiency and profit reign.
 There is nothing inherently wrong with that.
 But the desire for growth is detrimental when winegrowing makes a dubious pact with chemicals.
-From a consumer perspective, the consequences are an increasing number of gluts, phobias, scares, and poor quality.
+From a consumer perspective, the consequences are increasing gluts, phobias, scares, and low quality.
 You are what you eat, and we don’t know all the possible side-effects, some of which take years to emerge.
 Knowing this, we continue to consume.

 For example, Instead of eradicating pests, Integrated Pest Management (IPM) tries to keep their populations below a harmful level.
 By monitoring the weather, local ecology and pest-predator life cycles, growers aim for reduced chemical usage.
 Integrated Production (IP) is similar and also includes growing cover crops and vine management.
-In 1999, South Africa introduced the Integrated Production of Wine (IPW) scheme which also incorporates winemaking and the recycling of waste.
+Such viticulture is undoubtedly a step in the right direction.

 New Zealand launched Sustainable Wine Growing New Zealand (SWNZ) in 1997, adding a winery component in 2002.
 It recognised that a lack of sustainability would eventually damage their image of “the riches of a clean, green land”.

-Organics has grown in popularity since the 1980’s, but it is still in the minority.
+Organics has grown in popularity since the 1980s, but it is still in the minority.
 Its philosophy regards the vineyard as a complex ecosystem.
 Organic farmers see themselves as custodians of the land who ensure a viable inheritance for future generations.
-Synthetic chemicals are forbidden, and frequently scientific vine management techniques are employed.
+Synthetic chemicals are forbidden, and scientific vine management techniques are employed.

-There are various confusing and contradictory definitions but in practice organics means:
+There are various confusing and contradictory definitions, but in practice, organics means:

 - A concern for the soil and soil microbial activity.
 Natural compost from cover crops and farm manure replace poisonous agrochemicals and concentrated fertilisers.

 Organic certification also means increased cost, time, and bureaucracy.
-All these factors risk profits.
+All of these factors risk profits.
 Some producers compensate by asking for higher prices.